pedegie/stats/README.md

 QueueStatsVsLinkedList.TestBenchmark2.LinkedList1usDelay            avgt    4  516184.311 ±  7847.159  us/op
 QueueStatsVsLinkedList.TestBenchmark2.StatsQueueLinkedList1usDelay  avgt    4  516936.845 ± 10618.058  us/op
 ```
-We can see that if adding messages have some delay between - there is almost no overhead at all.
+We can see that if adding messages have 1 μs delay between - there is almost no overhead at all.

 ### `QueueStats` vs `LinkedList` no delay between adds
 ```